Food Scientist

 They should enjoy:

-The minimum education requirement for food scientists is a 4-year bachelor’s degree in a related discipline, such as food science and technology, biochemistry, chemistry or microbiology.
-Advancement opportunities are best for those who have a related master’s degree.
-A doctoral degree (PhD) generally is required for independent research positions and university teaching positions.
-A PhD is also an asset for senior positions in food safety and product development in large companies.
+A doctoral degree (PhD) generally is required for independent research positions and to teach at a university.
+A PhD is also an asset for senior positions in food safety, ingredient and product development, and innovation in large companies.

 The following schools offer programs and courses that meet this occupation’s educational requirements.
 Other eligible programs and courses may be available.